RuojiWang/MEDToolBox/README.md

    * add an automatic testing framework later.
    * merge the clip preview interface to the main interface to improve efficiency.
    * modify the detail of the interaction ot the implicit function to improve efficiency.

+ >I really want to optimize the underlying of the VTK but I do not know how to do it.
  </small>

 ***